All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Qsymia combines phentermine with topiramate, an anticonvulsant that has appetite-suppressing side effects.
 It produces better results than phentermine alone, with average weight loss of 8% to 11% depending on dose.

 Advantages over tirzepatide: oral administration, lower cost.
-Disadvantages: stimulant side effects, cognitive effects from topiramate ("brain fog"), contraindicated in pregnancy (teratogenic), can elevate heart rate.
+Disadvantages: stimulant side effects, cognitive effects from topiramate ("brain fog"), contraindicated in pregnancy (teratogenic), can improve heart rate.

 Naltrexone-Bupropion (Contrave)